microsoft/Quantum/samples/simulation/README.md

 # Hamiltonian Simulation Samples #

+These samples show how to simulate evolution under different Hamiltonians.

 - *H₂ Simulation*
   - **[H2SimulationCmdLine](./Samples/src/H2SimulationCmdLine)**:
       This sample walks through the simulation of molecular hydrogen using the Trotter–Suzuki decomposition.